Parag-Deshmukh/Top_Rated_Movies_Dataset_from_TMDb_API/README.md

 The dataset is available in `movies_dataset.csv`.
 It contains movie details like title, overview, release date, popularity, vote average, and vote count.

-## Contributing

-Contributions welcome!
-Open issues or pull requests for suggestions, improvements, or bug fixes.

 ## Contact